sutangu/timecode-correcter/README.md

 And corrected value for each line, i.e., `00:01:58`.

-Now you can take corrected list after button had clicked.
+Now you can take corrected list on second board (recalculation takes automatically).

 Demo page: https://sutangu.github.io/timecode-correcter